Wolfson College team face Warwick in University Challenge

 Dr Monrose is an urban ethnographer at Cambridge Sociology.
 He is also an undergraduate tutor, PhD mentor and the convener for the Race, Ethnicity & Faith working group here at Wolfson College.

-His interests lie in the areas of criminal justice, 'race', identities and is particularly interested in the impact of Afro-descendent music within and around the Black Atlantic.
+His expertise lies in the areas of criminal justice, 'race', and urban cultures, and is interested in the impact of Afro-descendent music within and around the Black Atlantic.

 Dr Monrose is the principal investigator on the Black British Voices Project, a national study in partnership with the University of Cambridge, The Voice Newspaper and I-Cubed consultancy group.
 He is an affiliate at The Centre for Screen & Film within the Faculty of Modern & Medieval Languages & Linguistics, and a member of Centre for the study of Global Human Movement at the University of Cambridge.
 He is also an advisory board member for Education & Culture at the South Bank Centre London.